Bachelor of Social Work (BSW)

 * The above 9 program outcomes reflect the 9 educational policy standards identified by CSWE for 2015.
-The program regularly evaluates and publishes data on outcomes that include the dimensions of “knowledge, values, skills, and affective processes,” in addition to practice behaviors needed.
+The social work program regularly evaluates and publishes data on outcomes that include the dimensions of “knowledge, values, skills, and affective processes,” in addition to practice behaviors needed to satisfy the standards of an accredited social work program.
 (2015, CSWE Educational Policy and Accreditation Standards).

 Acceptance to the BSW Program and Upper-Level Courses

-Full acceptance to the SAC Social Work Program requires completion of the following:
+Full acceptance to the SAC Social Work Program requires the completion of the following:

 - General education course requirements for the St. Augustine AA-LAS with SOC 101 and MAT 225 (or provision of official transcripts from an accredited college showing completion of an AA or AS degree).